echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 # Potential further development of this work

-## Potential development of this document
+## Potential development of this document.

+This section lists potential development of this work in particular for the General Issues section.

 *  There are need for further clarifications from the ECH draft, e.g. The link between the Client Facing and the backend servers are not clear enough and need further description.
 It can’t be just ‘left to the implementation’.
 The action is still underway and feedback to the TLS working group will be provided.

 * Will there be any impact to the DNS by adding so many new RRs?

-* Find missing sources to illustrate a number of points, e.g. show how adversaries use digital transformation to accelerate their attacks, how ECH will increase security risks.

-* Keep streamlining, clarifying the text e.g. the 2 approaches in the public network service providers section, "Technically the blocking ...".

 ## Potential development outside of the scope of this document